top of page

 How do you want to BE in your life?

-Yoga therapy is a therapeutic process that uses the body as the main point of entry to the present moment, the mind, our behavior, our way of interpreting and moving through the world, and our deepest truth.
+Yoga therapy uses the body as the main point of entry to the present moment, the mind, our behavior, our way of interpreting and moving through the world, and our deepest truth.

-It is based on the teachings, research, and practice of yoga, Buddhism, neuroscience, psychology, and Ayurveda (as well as new and emerging systems and research).
-Yoga therapy is a trauma-sensitive practice.
+It's based on the teachings, research, and practice of yoga, Buddhism, neuroscience, psychology, and Ayurveda (as well as new and emerging systems and research).

 • Discover and work with trauma.